thomas-darling/gulp-translate/readme.md

     preserveAnnotations?: "none"|"standard"|"normalize"|"all";

     /**
+     * The function to call when encountering content that is marked as
+     * localizable but not found in the import file.
+This allows content
+     * to be imported from other sources, such as e.g. a CMS system.
+     * If the missing content is still not found, normal missing content
+     * handling will be applied.
+     * Default is undefined.
+     */
+    missingContentHandler?: MissingContentHandler;

+    /**
      * The action to take when encountering content that is marked as
-     * localizable but not found in the import file, where 'error' causes
+     * localizable but not found in the import file or by the missing
-     * an error to be thrown, 'log' logs a warning to the console, and
+     * content handler, where 'error' causes an error to be thrown, 'log'
-     * 'ignore' silently ignores the content.
+     * logs a warning to the console, and 'ignore' ignores the content.
      * Default is 'error'.
      */
     missingContentHandling?: "error"|"warn"|"ignore";